 Purple Wifi Limited and the EU General Data Protection Regulation (GDPR)

-GDPR becomes enforceable from 25th May 2018, and whilst many of its main concepts and principles are much the same as those in the current Data Protection Act (DPA), it also significantly raises the benchmark for data protection compliance.
-With just a few weeks until the GDPR is enforced, we want to take this opportunity to provide you with an update on the technical and organisational measures we have implemented to ensure that Purple is fully compliant with the new legislation.
+GDPR came in force on 25th May 2018, and whilst many of its main concepts and principles are much the same as those in the current Data Protection Act (DPA), it also significantly raises the benchmark for data protection compliance.
+We want to take this opportunity to provide you with an update on the technical and organisational measures we have implemented to ensure that Purple is fully compliant with the new legislation.

 Purple Wifi Limited, have always placed a high degree of importance on information security and we already comply with data protection laws of all the countries we operate in around the world.
 We are also ISO27001 and ISO9001 compliant and this compliance is audited annually by independent third-party consultants.